amargaritov/PTEMagnet_AE/README.md

 * scripts for installing relevant tools and setting the environment

 ## Installation
+This code is designed to run on a x86 server with 20+ cores running Ubuntu 18.04 LTS.

 ### Part 1: clone this repo
 ```bash
 sudo apt-get update